-The District's email management system automatically deletes District emails, including any text messages that become emails, which are more than one hundred eighty (180) days old from all Outlook folders of each District email user.
-Email in "Deleted" and "Sent" folders will be automatically removed after one hundred eighty (180) days.
+The District's email management system automatically deletes District emails, including any text messages that become emails, which are more than two years old from all Outlook folders of each District email user.
+Email in "Deleted" and "Sent" folders will be automatically removed after two years.